Noumannomi123/Noumannomi123/README.md

 ## <div align="center">Hey!
 I'm Nouman, and I'm delighted to share my professional background with you.</div>
 Welcome to my resume repository!
-Here, you'll find my latest resume in PDF format, showcasing my skills, experiences, and achievements.
+Here, you'll find my latest resume, showcasing my skills, experiences, and achievements.
 Feel free to explore and reach out if you have any questions or opportunities.
 Let's connect and collaborate! 🚀

 ## Major Courses
 - Web Development